 FRIED RICE with fresh market ingredients

 Fried rice can be a perfect leftover!
 Yes, leftover rice, veggies, etc, put together using the technique described here, and you have a second meal.
 But for today, think of fried rice for dinner and plan it as you shop your local farmer’s market.
+Whatever you like that is in season is perfect for fried rice.
 Just remember that the veggies all should be about the same size chop for equal cooking and some vegetables like carrot, broccoli and green beans are best when blanched first.

-We also use leftover fried rice with market fresh for duck soup.
+We also use leftover fried rice with fresh leftover duck confit, to make a batch of duck soup.
 For this dish we always add a little wild rice for more drama.

 2 Tablespoon grape seed oil